marciolm/sd6wsn/Readme.md

 Open a second terminal:

 	$ cd ~/contiki/examples/sd6wsn
-	$ ./inicia-router2.sh
+	$ ./inicia-router-loop.sh

-There are some scripts to retrive the routing information via COAP.
+The SD6WSN Node Controller and a application to install the flows into the nodes is on the scripts folder.
 To run them, start a third terminal:

-	$ cd ~/contiki/examples/sd6wsn
+	$ cd ~/contiki/examples/sd6wsn/scripts
-	$ ./coap-read-4.sh
+	$ node sd6wsn-controller.js

 * [1] https://github.com/contiki-os/contiki/tree/master/examples/er-rest-example
 * [2] http://libcoap.net